FarrahYasin/reading-notes/401_reading-notes/API_Dynamo_Lambda.md

 >#### AWS API Gateway Overview
 >**1.
 What is Amazon API Gateway?**
->
 >Amazon API Gateway is a fully managed service provided by AWS that allows developers to create, deploy, manage, and secure APIs (Application Programming Interfaces) to enable communication between different software applications or services.
->---

 >**2.
 Why is Amazon API Gateway an important part of the Serverless ecosystem?**
 >
 >Amazon API Gateway:crucial in the Serverless ecosystem because it acts as the entry point for serverless applications.
 It enables serverless functions like AWS Lambda, to be triggered by incoming API requests, facilitating the creation of scalable and event-driven serverless architectures.
->--
->

 >**3.
 How does API Gateway integrate with other AWS services?**
->
->API Gateway can seamlessly integrate with other AWS services, such as AWS Lambda, Amazon DynamoDB, and more.
+API Gateway can seamlessly integrate with other AWS services, such as AWS Lambda, Amazon DynamoDB, and more.
 It allows developers to define APIs that trigger serverless functions, store data in databases, and interact with various AWS resources, providing a comprehensive and flexible way to build powerful serverless applications.

->---
-#### AWS API Gateway
+>#### AWS API Gateway
 >
 >**1.
 What are some benefits of using Amazon API Gateway?**
 >